4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_15_Picture_36.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data for the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa

+(Note: The table above is empty because the original image does not contain any data or meaningful content.
+If you provide the original image, I can assist you further.)

 <span id="page-16-0"></span>

 In 2023, we delivered more than 680 million packages globally using more than 24,000 electric delivery vehicles, including 19,000 electric delivery vans, around the world.